-- BFT 207 Loans and Discounts.
-This course teaches bank employees the essential facts about promissory notes, including calculating interest and discounting commercial paper; guarantees; general collateral agreements; examining and processing documents accompanying notes secured by stocks, bonds, and savings account passbooks; and the concepts of attachment, perfection, priority, default, and foreclosure.
-Two semester hours. - BFT 210 Analyzing Financial Statements.
+- BFT 210 Analyzing Financial Statements.
 Organized into two main sections: Characteristics of Financial Statements and Financial Statement Analysis.
 Review of basic accounting principles for financial statement analysis.
 Three semester hours. - BFT 211 Fundamentals of Bank Data Processing.
 To meet the need for a broadly based and non-technical explanation of electronic data processing as applied to banks.
 Geared to fundamental principles, concepts, and functions on the basis of what everyone in banking must know about the characteristics of automation: a general briefing on the essentials of bank data processing.
 A practical approach to equipment and techniques applied to the automation of banking systems.
-Three semester hours. - BFT 213 Bank Management.
+Three semester hours.

+BFT 213 - Bank Management.
 New trends in the philosophy and practice of management.
 Study and application of the principles outlined provide a working knowledge of bank management.
-Three semester hours. - BFT 214 Selling Bank Services.
+Three semester hours.

+BFT 214 - Selling Bank Services.
 This course teaches tellers and new-account personnel how to recognize and meet bank customer needs; checking accounts, savings services, loans to individuals, safe deposit boxes, travelers checks, and cross-selling.
-One semester hour. - BFT 215 Trust Functions and Services.
+One semester hour.

+BFT 215 - Trust Functions and Services.
 A complete picture of the services rendered by institutions engaged in trust business, and introduction to the services and duties involved in trust operations.
 Identifies the distinction between business and legal aspects of trust functions.
+Three semester hours

-Three semester hours. - BFT 216 Bank Public Relations and Marketing.
+BFT 216 - Bank Public Relations and Marketing.
 The basis of public relations, both internal and external, and the why, the what, and some of the how public relations and marketing.
-Three semester hours. - BFT 218 Bank Investments.
+Three semester hours.

+BFT 218 - Bank Investments.
 The nature of primary reserves and loanable funds and their uses.
 Analysis of primary and secondary reserve needs of commercial banks, the sources of reserves, and their random and cyclical fluctuations, showing the influence of these factors on investment policy.
 A study of yield changes as they affect a bank's long-term holdings.
 Three semester hours.